iorodeo/jfrc_metadata_tools/doc/source/overview.rst

 The metadata tools package provides a unified software interface for defining, handling, and saving metadata.

 Metadata are defined using an XML based defaults file.
-This file describes the all values in the metadata.
+This file describes all values in the metadata.
 It sets criteria for the allowed values, determines how and whether the data is displayed in the manual entry dialog based on the operating mode, sets whether or not a nonempty value is required for a particular metadata entry, and provides the control software with clues as to how this data is to be obtained.

 The software interface provides functions for loading the defaults file into memory as a defaults tree.
 The defaults tree can then be queried to determine